brentd/xray-rails/README.md

 ### How this works

 * During asset compilation, JS files and templates are modified to contain file path information.
-* A middleware inserts `xray.js`, `xray.css`, and the Xray bar to all successful HTML response bodies.
+* A middleware inserts `xray.js`, `xray.css`, and the Xray bar into all successful HTML response bodies.
-* When the overlay is shown, `xray.js` examines the augmented file path information inserted during asset compilation.
+* When the overlay is shown, `xray.js` examines the file path information inserted during asset compilation.
 * Another middleware piggybacks the Rails server to respond to requests to open file paths with the user's desired editor.

 ### Contributing

-This project is still young.
-I have plans to solidify xray.js into a generic API and specification that could be used to aid development inside any framework.

-Until then, there's still plenty of improvements that could be made.
+If you have an idea, open an issue and let's talk about it, or fork away and send a pull request.

-A laudry list of ideas/problems that could be taken on:
+A laundry list of things to take on:

   * Reveal views from Ember, Knockout, Angular, etc.
   * Overlapping boxes are a problem - parent views in real applications will often be obscured by their children.
   * The current scheme for associating a JS constructor with a filepath is messy and can make stack traces ugly.

+Worth noting is that I have plans to solidify xray.js into an API and specification that could be used to aid development in any framework - not just Rails and the asset pipeline.